 You are probably aware of your heart when it starts pounding as you run up a hill or run for the train.
-Or you might pay attention to your lungs when you observe your breath, practice relaxation or if you suffer from asthma.
+Maybe it’s climbing a set of stairs.
+Or you pay attention to your lungs when you observe your breath, practice relaxation or if you suffer from asthma.
 But I’m guessing you spend most of your days completely oblivious to the critical role your liver plays in your health.
-And the thing is, we often put our livers under enormous pressure (without realising it) when they already have such an important role in our ongoing health and vitality.
+And the thing is, we put our livers under enormous pressure (without realising it) when they already have such an important role in our ongoing health and vitality.

 Among its functions, your liver plays a vital role in the safe digestion of everything you consume.

 Your digestion is responsible for breaking your foods down into glucose, amino acids, essential fats, vitamins and minerals.
-The complex chemical processes that need to happen to digest your food results in numerous by-products which then need to be made safe for excretion (largely via the bowel and kidneys).
-This detoxifying activity is one of the main jobs of the liver.
+The complex chemical processes that need to happen to digest your food result in numerous by-products.
+These then must be made safe for excretion (largely via the bowel and kidneys).
+This detoxifying activity is one of the main jobs of your liver.

 The liver is also responsible for protecting you from any external “toxins” you may take in.
-These could include chemicals, food additives, pollution, pharmaceutical drugs, alcohol and a diet of highly processed foods.
+These could include household products, pollution, pharmaceutical drugs, alcohol and a diet of highly processed foods.
 (See Is your environment the cause of your illness for more detail on some of these external toxins).

-Signs and symptoms of a liver struggling to cope
+Signs and symptoms of a liver under pressure

-The clues to recognising a liver under pressure are numerous and it can often be difficult to distinguish them as problems of liver function as opposed to some other health condition.
+The clues to recognising a liver under pressure are numerous.
+It can sometimes be difficult to distinguish them as problems of liver function as opposed to some other health condition.